filip-nikolov-25/Projects/README.md

 <h1>Heyy I am Filip... | Front-End Developer</h1>

 <h2>About me</h2>
-I am a dedicated Frontend Developer with expertise in JavaScript, React, and Next.js.
-I am passionate about creating engaging and intuitive user experiences and am always eager to advance my skills and grow my career.
-I enjoy tackling new challenges and believe that learning is a lifelong process.
-I am constantly seeking opportunities to improve my knowledge and stay up-to-date with the latest technologies.
-My focus is on building websites and applications that are not only functional but also user-friendly, with designs that are visually appealing and easy to navigate.

 Innovative and strategic Software Engineer with a strong focus on modern frontend development.
 Specialized in JavaScript (ES6+), TypeScript, React.js, HTML5, and CSS3, with deep knowledge of